Dutch Hoag

-Donald "Dutch" Hoag (November 2, 1926 - May 11, 2016) was an American racing driver who won the Langhorne National Open five times when it was the most prestigious event for Modified and Sportsman racers.
+Donald "Dutch" Hoag (November 2, 1926 – May 11, 2016) was an American racing driver who won the Langhorne National Open five times when it was the most prestigious event for Modified and Sportsman racers.

-He was the only driver to win that race both when Langhorne Speedway's surface was dirt (1956, 1960, 1963) and when it was asphalt (1967, 1968).
+Hoag was the only driver to win that race both when Langhorne Speedway's surface was dirt (1956, 1960, 1963) and when it was asphalt (1967, 1968).
 He won an estimated 400 feature events, and won numerous track championships.
 Hoag was selected for the Northeast Dirt Modified Hall of Fame (one of thirteen charter members), the New York State Stock Car Association Hall of Fame, the Eastern Motorsports Press Association Hall of Fame, and the FOAR Score Hall of Fame.

 Early career

 Hoag first raced in 1949.
 A new racetrack was opened in Naples, New York, and Hoag wanted to try racing.
 He bought a car from Bob Ratcliffe for $175 and towed it to the track on a chain.
 Later that year, Hoag won his first feature, at the Civic Stadium in Corning, New York.